Welcome to the Landskron castle and palace ruins

 From what was once the imperial hall, you can enjoy wonderful views over Oppenheim and the lowlands of Rhenish Hesse.

-The ruins of Landskron Castle are open all year round and free to access, but not gritted in winter.
+The ruins are open all year round and free to access.

 Schlossruine Landskron